keianrao/SpringRestfulTutorial/readme.md

 - To verify that the tutorial program does work;
 - To feel how it's like actually writing a program like this - with how the IDE* looks like and feels, what error messages I encounter if I do things wrong, and how to test the program manually; and
 - To better understand the bracing in the code.
 I think the tutorial author's bracing style is very unclear, almost Lispy.

+\* I am using Spring Tool Suite as my IDE, plus Gradle.
+This repository will be a somewhat messier than my other repositories as a result.